kirollosHenry/kirollosHenry/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning Full-Stack Developer .Net core
+- 🌱 I’m currently  Expert Full-Stack Developer .Net core
 - 💬 Ask me about new technology about c# and .net
 - 📫 How to reach me: keroloshenry182@gmail.com